-A partner's share of an electing large partnership's taxable income or loss is treated as income or loss from the conduct of a single passive activity.
-Thus, an electing large partnership generally does not have to report separately items from multiple activities.
+A limited partner's share of an electing large partnership's taxable income or loss from all trade or business and rental activities is treated as income or loss from the conduct of a single passive trade or business activity.

 Special rules for certain retired or disabled farmers and surviving spouses of farmers.
-Certain retired or disabled farmers and surviving spouses of farmers are treated as materially of farmers are treated as materially participating in a farming activity if the real property used in the activity would meet the estate tax rules for special valuation of farm property passed from a qualifying decedent.
+Certain retired or disabled farmers and surviving spouses of farmers are treated as materially participating in a farming activity if the real property used in the activity would meet the estate tax rules for special valuation of farm property passed from a qualifying decedent.
 See Temporary Regulations section 1.469-5T(h)(2).

 Estates and trusts.
-The passive loss limitations apply in figuring the distributable net income and taxable income of an estate or trust.
+The PAL limitations apply in figuring the distributable net income and taxable income of an estate or trust.
 See Temporary Regulations section 1.469-1T(b)(2) and (3).
 The rules for determining material participation for this purpose have not yet been issued.